dagainz/Correlator/docs/quickstart.md

     pip install -e .

+After the library is installed by pip you may run the CLI recipes on this page within the virtual environment.

 ## CLI Recipes
-After the library is installed by pip, the command line utilities `syslog_server` and `caputil` will be available in the virtual environment.

 ### Report a summary of the records in a capture file (using syslog_server)
 This will process a capture file and take no action other than reporting a summary of each syslog message to the